Dutch fear threat to liberalism in "soft drugs" curbs

 It recommended that governments experiment with the legal regulation of drugs, especially cannabis, citing the successes in countries such as the Netherlands, Portugal and Switzerland, where drug consumption had been reduced.

-Portugal, for instance, has gone much further than the Netherlands by decriminalising all drugs, replacing jail time with counselling and treatment.
+Portugal, for instance, has gone much further than the Netherlands by decriminalizing all drugs, replacing jail time with counseling and treatment.

 The Christian Democrats disagree and say the Dutch policy has had a negative effect on public health and crime.

-Note: (This story was corrected to fix reason for Mayor of Amsterdam's objection to policy)